 Introduction p.
 4

 Lesson plan p.
 14

 Student's Book - Contents p.
 18

 Teaching notes

 Unit 0 p.
 20

 Unit 1 p.
 22

 Unit 2 p.
 28

 Unit 3 p.
 34

 Unit 4 p.
 40

 Revision 0-4 p.
 46

 Unit 5 p.
 48

 Unit 6 p.
 54

 Unit 7 p.
 60

 Unit 8 p.
 66

 Revision 5-8 p.
 72

 Unit 9 p.
 74

 Unit 10 p.
 80

 Unit 11 p.
 86

 Unit 12 p.
 92

 Revision 9-12 p.
 98

 Unit 13 p.
 100

 Unit 14 p.
 106

 Unit 15 p.
 112

 Unit 16 p.
 118

 Revision 13-16 p.
 124

-Movers Practice Test Answer Key and Audioscripts p.
+Flyers Practice Test Answer Key and Audioscripts p.
 126

 Photocopiable activities p.132

-What is Move!?
+What is Fly!?

-Move! is designed to help students to prepare for the A1 Movers of the Cambridge English Qualifications for young learners (CYLET).
-It is written for young learners between the ages of 8 and 11.
+Flu! is the third level in a series of three books written for learners aged between 7 and 13 years old.
+Start! is the first book in the series and Move! is the second.
+Fly! is designed to help students to prepare for the A2 Flyers of the Cambridge English Qualifications for young learners (CYLET).
+It is written for young learners between the ages of 11 and 13.
 The materials fully address the learning styles, interests and motivation of this age group by providing engaging activities to introduce new language with plenty of opportunities to practise language and skills.
-The words and grammar in the book are contained in the Movers YLE vocabulary and structures lists.
+The words and grammar in the book are contained in the Flyers vocabulary and structures lists.
 They are presented in a way that helps students to remember and use them.
 There is also recycling of words and structures that helps to build students' confidence.

-Move! is very flexible.
+Fly! is very flexible.
 Teachers can use it with students who are:

-- preparing to take the A1 Movers

-- not taking the exam but want an enjoyable and carefully structured course

-- · studying in both small and large classes

-- studying in both monolingual and multilingual classes

-- · studying remotely
+- preparing to take the A2 Flyers of the Cambridge English Qualifications - not taking the exam but want an enjoyable and carefully structured course - studying in both small and large classes - studying in both monolingual and multilingual classes - studying remotely

-What is Al Movers?
+What is A2 Flyers?

-A1 Movers of the Cambridge English Qualifications:
+A2 Flyers of the Cambridge English Qualifications:

-- gives a reliable indication of how well children are performing in English in the skills of listening, speaking, reading and writing - is the second of three tests (Pre A1 Starters, A1 Movers, A2 Flyers) and is set at A1 level on the Common European Framework of Reference (CEFR)
+- gives a reliable indication of how well children are performing in English in the skills of listening, speaking, reading and writing - is the third of three tests (Pre A1 Starters, A1 Movers, A2 Flyers) and is set at A2 level on the Common European Framework of Reference (CEFR)

-It is matched to these A1 CEFR can do statements:
+It is matched to these A2 CEFR can do statements: